• Passover

 Seasoning the sauce: It's always good practice to taste as you cook, so be sure to taste the sauce and add salt if needed.
 This is especially important if you substitute unsalted butter into the recipe.

-Change the pasta: If you don't have butternut squash available to you, you can substitute another flavor, or just use a different type of pasta in it's place.
+Change the pasta: If you don't have butternut squash ravioli on hand, you can substitute another flavor, or try this brown butter and sage gnocchi recipe instead.

 Nutrition